-These laws govern all employment relationships between unionised and trusted, Mexican and foreign employees.
+These laws govern all employment relationships between unionised and "trusted" Mexican and foreign employees.
+(In this context, "trusted" refers to those in positions of responsibility.)
 Even Mexican employees working abroad are subject to Mexican laws.

 According to the law, there are two different jurisdictions, federal and local, depending on the industry and activities.

 The Social Security Law governs security, nursery, medical and retirement mandatory benefits granted by the social security system to all employees.

 The Federal Labour Law (FLL) provides that it is strictly mandatory to execute an employment agreement with all employees, since all the terms and conditions, as well as both the rights and obligations of the employee-employer are agreed upon.

 The execution of the agreement is the sole obligation of the employer.
 Even if an agreement has not been reached between the parties, the FLL provides that when an individual renders personal and subordinated work to another party in exchange for a contribution, the two parties have formed an employment relationship just as if they had reached an agreement.

 The FLL provides that the employment relationship can be for a specific task or definite term, for a specific season or indefinite term, and as applicable, such employment relationship can be subject to a trial or training period.